 2. Broken Things You’re Not Likely to Fix

 You know that broken vacuum, toaster, or rake that you probably replaced already?
 Do yourself a favor and eliminate those “I’m going to get to that” older items.
-Offer them up for free on craigslist or on your social media for other fixers to tackle.
-But if it’s been weeks, months, or even years and you still haven’t fixed it, then maybe it’s time to admit that it’s not going to happen.
+Offer them up for free on Craigslist or on your social media for other fixers to tackle.
+But if it’s been weeks, months, or even years and you still haven’t fixed it, then it’s time to admit that’s just not going to happen.

 3. Your Old “Fat” or “Skinny” Clothes